Andy Dwyer: Character overview

+Andy remained unemployed after school but was the lead singer and guitarist for his rock band, which underwent numerous name changes.

 Andy later gets work shining shoes at city hall, where he becomes friends with April Ludgate, whom he later marries after one month of dating.
 Though absentminded and possessing an extremely short attention span, Andy is shown to have a savant-like memory.
 For instance, he received the highest grade the police academy had ever seen on the written entrance test, has an uncanny ability to remember movies word for word, and is able to memorize a long list of facts for his feminist college class in the episode, "Smallest Park."
 Andy also had perfect SAT scores, but mentioned it was probably due to broken Scantron machines.
+Andy's father is deceased, as mentioned in the episode Emergency Response upon being asked a hypothetical question during a personality test about potentially encountering his father.
+Andy responds, "First, I would be like, ‘Dad, you’re alive?
+What the hell?'"

 Andy also possesses a wild imagination, which helps him become a children's performer named Johnny Karate and then get his own children's television show.
 Occasionally, Andy goes into character as his alter ego, covert FBI agent Burt Macklin, whenever he and April role play or to solve local mysteries.

 Andy is a huge fan of the Indianapolis Colts and was married wearing Reggie Wayne's jersey.